Zach677/ProcessReporterMac/README.md

 # Process Reporter

+I test github actions use the project,thanks to innei

 Process Reporter is a macOS application built with Swift UI.
 It is designed to report in real time the name of the foreground application being used by the current user on macOS, as well as any media information being played.

 ## Other Platform